-In collaboration with our partner Cradlepoint, we have summarized 5 pro tips to help you prevent downtime for the upcoming back to school and holiday shopping season.
+In collaboration with our partner Cradlepoint in Canada, we have summarized 5 pro tips to help you prevent downtime for the upcoming back to school and holiday shopping season.

 Pro Tip #1: Add link diversity